LATHAM CORNERS CENTER

 Loudon Road / US 9 and Troy-Schenectady RoadAlbany County (Town of Colonie), New York

-Ground was broken in October 1956 for one of the earliest regional shopping centers in New York's Capital Region.
+Ground was broken on October 17, 1956 for one of the earliest regional shopping centers in New York's Capital Region.
 LATHAM CORNERS CENTER was built on 32 acres, located 6.5 miles north of the Empire State State House.
 The site was in Albany County's Town of Colonie-Latham hamlet.

 The open-air, strip-type complex was named for its proximity to the Latham Traffic Circle, where Loudon and Troy-Schenectady Roads intersect.
 Developed by Montreal's Maxwell, Cummings & Sons, under the auspices of Latham Enterprises, the shopping venue was designed by the W.O.
 Biernack and Poray & Associates firms.

-LATHAM CORNERS CENTER encompassed approximately 325,000 leasable square feet and was comprised of a main retail level and upper floor of office suites.
+In its original state, LATHAM CORNERS CENTER encompassed approximately 325,000 leasable square feet.
+It was comprised of a main retail level and upper floor of office suites.
 Anchoring the complex was a 2-level (81,000 square foot) Boston Store, a division of New York City-based Interstate Department Stores.
 The Boston Store debuted on October 24, 1957.
 Its dedication was accompanied by the openings of thirty-five inline stores.

-An inauguration ceremony was attended by Jack L. Cummings (Vice President of Latham Enterprises), William K. Sanford (Town of Colonie Supervisor), Gil MacDougald (of the New York Yankees), Frank Torre (of the Milwaukee Braves) and Miss Virginia Bird "Queen of Latham Corners Center."
+An inauguration ceremony was attended by Jack L. Cummings (vice president of Latham Enterprises), Maxwell Cummings (of Maxwell Cummings & Sons), William K. Sanford (Town of Colonie supervisor), Gil MacDougald (of the MLB New York Yankees), Frank Torre (of the MLB Milwaukee Braves) and Miss Virginia Bird "Queen of Latham Corners Center."
 A ceremonial ribbon was cut as part of the festivities.

 As a keeping up measure, Eugene Weiss, owner of LATHAM CORNERS CENTER, announced a renovation project in January 1974.
 Enclosed shopping concourses would be built along the north and northeast storefronts.
 Thirty-five tenant spaces, and 120,000 leasable square feet, would be added.
 Reconstruction was underway by March 1977.
 In anticipation of the completion of the renovation, the name of the complex was changed to LATHAM CIRCLE MALL in May 1977.